New Study links diet rich in vegetables, fish and good quality extra virgin olive oil with healthier eating behaviours and BMI throughout childhood.

 - Extra Virgin Olive Oil: A Vital Component In Mediterranean Diet

-- Extra Virgin Olive Oil: Oleic Acid And Nutritional Info
+- Extra Virgin Olive Oil And The Mediterranean Diet

 A major new study, published in The American Journal of Clinical Nutrition suggests that the children of mothers who eat a diet rich in inflammatory foods including sugars, artificial trans fats and processed meats will experience greater weight gain between the ages of three and ten years.